Table of Contents Show

 Living in New York City pretty much makes this a non-issue.
-The city’s extensive transportation network makes it easy to get around at a very affordable cost.
+The city’s extensive transportation network makes it easy to get around at an affordable cost.
 So much so that most New Yorkers can get by without a car and the insurance, licensing, and parking costs.
 That changes, though, when you move to the suburbs.
-You may need a vehicle and the costs to be considered before deciding to move to the suburbs.
+You may need a vehicle and consider the costs before moving to the suburbs.
+The one benefit is that if you already own a car, you’ll likely pay less on insurance premiums in the suburbs.
 According to AAA, the average annual cost of car ownership is $9,282, or $773 a month.
-For a two-car family, you’re looking at paying an additional $20,000 a year.
-The one benefit is that if you already own a car, then you’ll likely pay less on insurance premiums in the suburbs.
+You’re paying an additional $20,000 a year for a two-car family.

 Of course, you could also make use of the intercity rail lines.
 Depending on your location, you’re looking at a monthly cost of $100-$400 for this service.
 When looking at homes in the suburbs, you’ll want to note how far you are from the nearest train station and the timetable.

-For those who have children or are planning to, your school district’s choice will play a big part in deciding where to live.
+Your school district’s choice will play a big part in deciding where to live for those who have children or are planning to.
 Even buyers who don’t have and aren’t planning to have kids will benefit from buying a home in a good school district.
 The home will likely appreciate faster and sell easier when it’s time to move on.

 You can expect to pay less for schooling in the suburbs than in the city.
 Suburban public schools also tend to be better funded than many urban schools.
-Combined with the fact that kids in suburban areas will have a lot more access to open spaces, it looks like suburban schooling is the way to go.
+Combined with kids in suburban areas having more access to open spaces, suburban schooling is the way.

 Home InsuranceHome Insurance